Willicious/RetroLemmini/README.md

 # === V1.0 Updates ===

+ # Project overview
  + Renamed project to "RetroLemmini" everywhere relevant

+ # File system
  + Resources folder is now created in the root directory of the .jar and is called "resources"
  + All necessary folders are created within the "resources" folder (mods, music, replays, sound, styles)
  + SetupInstructions.txt created which will be bundled with all future releases and kept up-to-date
+ + Settings are now saved to "settings" folder in the root directory of the .jar

+ # Menu
+ + Updated menu ticker size & colour for readability (it's now yellow / yellow on blue for classic)
+ + Updated logo

+ # Skill Panel
+ + Improved colour scheme and position of lemming button animations

 # === PROPOSED FEATURES/BUGFIXES ===